-Catapult, in a storefront on Kass Circle in Spring Hill, serves struggling students from the district’s high schools and students who had previously dropped out and wanted to return to receive a standard high school diploma.
+Catapult, in a storefront on Kass Circle in Spring Hill, targets struggling students from the district's high schools and students who had dropped out previously and wanted to return to receive a standard high school diploma.

 Though the graduation rate has improved this year, according to statistics Catapult provided the district, more than half of its students have dropped out.

-“Had we had good data around the contract, we could have continued it, but the data didn’t support that,” said Superintendent Lori Romano.
+"Had we had good data around the contract, we could have continued it, but the data didn't support that," superintendent Lori Romano said.